DataDeveloper7865/backend-template/README.md

 <h3>2.  cd into backend-template/ </h3>
 <h3>3.
 Run 'npm i' to download all dependencies </h3>
 <h3>4.
 Run 'npm start' to run the server </h3>
 <h3>5.
-Use insomnia request collection to ensure server funcionality </h3>
+Use insomnia request collection in this repo to ensure server funcionality by importing</h3>